Journal Policies

 Organization and governance

-The International Labour Review (ILR) is owned and administered by the International Labour Organization’s Research Department.
+The ILR is owned and administered by the International Labour Organization’s Research Department.
 The ILO is the only tripartite UN agency, and since 1919 it brings together governments, employers and workers of 187 Member States to set labour standards, develop policies and devise programmes promoting decent work for all people.
 It is devoted to promoting social justice and internationally recognized human and labour rights, pursuing its founding mission that social justice is essential to universal and lasting peace.
 Visit the ILO's website for more information about the Organization and its activities.

 The journal is led by a Managing Editor selected based on their research background and ties to academia, and an Editorial Board composed of seven members, who are world-class academics and researchers.

-Preprint Policy
+Preprint policy

 Business practices